 But surprisingly enough, it’s the action scenes in this movie that really gave me a headache as Joe Carnahan seems to have drunk from the same Kool-Aid as a lot of Hollywood directors who simply refuse to film action scenes coherently.
 Why won’t they simply put a camera down, leave it there and let the stunt people do what they’re hired for?
 For a movie like THE A-TEAM, clarity of action is essential.
 But I got to admit, the last fifteen minutes of the movie are jaw-droppingly astounding in the sheer destruction that results.
 As it should be when The A-Team is involved.
 And then there’s the scene where The A-Team is stuck inside of a tank that’s fallen out of a plane and with no other option left to them have to attempt to fly the tank.
 Yeah, you read that right.

 Jessica Biel…ah, I wish I could say more than she was just the obligatory female love interest but I can’t.
 Not that I don’t dislike Ms. Biel.
 But I don’t like her either.
 She’s an average actress and she fulfills her part adequately and that’s it.

 But THE A-TEAM really isn’t about a love story between a man and a woman.
 She’s just there to help the plot along.
 THE A-TEAM is a love story about four men who like danger, excitement, adventure, beating impossible odds and loving it when a plan comes together.
 If you’re a fan of the TV show then you won’t be disappointed in the movie incarnation of THE A-TEAM.

-And here’s a hint for those of you who reach for the remote to eject the disc the minute those end credits you hate so much start to run: you’ll miss a really nice Easter Egg.
+And here’s a hint for those of you who reach for the remote the minute those end credits you hate so much start to run: you’ll miss a really nice Easter Egg.
 And before you leave this review, give a listen to the full A-TEAM theme song.